 The paper is written from a background in English as a Foreign Language (EFL) and language teaching in England.
 While some of the diverse aspects of teaching and learning that are discussed here may be peculiar to particular situations, the issue of the L1 itself is pertinent to all foreign language teaching.

-Avoid using the L1 in
+1. Avoid using the L1 in the classroom

 While fashions in language teaching ebbed and flowed during the twentieth century, certain basic assumptions were accepted by most language teachers, mostly traceable to the ‘Great Reform’ of the late nineteenth century (Hawkins, 1987).
 Though these assumptions have affected many generations of students and teachers, they are rarely discussed or presented to new teachers but are taken for granted as the foundation-stones of language teaching.
 Among them are the ideas that spoken language is more basic than written, that explicit discussion of grammar should be avoided, and that language should be practiced as a whole, rather than as separate parts.